Passionate About Inspiring Others

 Annie enjoys creating bold sculptures so if you’re thinking big, she’s always on hand with help and advice.

 Felix has been creating with metal since she was a child.
-Her interest in the art was first sparked as she helped her dad, who was a metalworker himself, creating beautifully intricate pieces and jewellery too.
+Her interest in the art was first sparked as she helped her dad, who was a metalworker himself, creating kinetic sculptures and silver jewellery.

-Felix went on to focus on making large scale and impactful sculptures from costume armatures to huge sets, focusing particularly on special effects.
+Felix went on to focus on making large scale and impactful sculptures, from pyro-kinetic devices for live orchestra events to bespoke circus equipment, focusing particularly on special effects.

-To date Felix has created metalwork and special effects for big shows like Doctor Who, Top Gear, Arcadia and more.
+To date Felix has created metalwork and special effects for shows like Doctor Who, Top Gear, and X-Factor.
+She was the gas effects manager for Arcadia for several years, and has worked on pyrotechnic displays across the country.

 Jennifer anne brown